WhiskeySockets/baileys.wiki-site/docs/migration/to-v6.8.0.md

 This is the Alternate JID for the user, thus, if participant is a LID, the Alt will be a PN.

-Also, in the GroupMetadata type, each ID type is now a LID and associated with it is a pn type (`owner` and `ownerPn`, `descOwner` and `descOwnerPn`, so on..)
+Also, in the [GroupMetadata](../api/interfaces/GroupMetadata) type, each ID type is now a LID and associated with it is a pn type (`owner` and `ownerPn`, `descOwner` and `descOwnerPn`, so on..)

-In the Contact type, there are no longer any `jid`/`lid` fields.
+In the [Contact](../api/interfaces/Contact) type, there are no longer any `jid`/`lid` fields.
 Instead, there is an `id` field (the preferred one by WhatsApp), and there is a `phoneNumber` and `lid` field.
 One or the other is present depending on the `id` field.
 If the `id` is an LID, then the `phoneNumber` is present, and vice versa.

-NOTE: The changes applied in the Contact type affect the `participants` property of groups as well.
+NOTE: The changes applied in the [Contact](../api/interfaces/Contact) type affect the [`participants`](../api/interfaces/GroupMetadata#participants) property of groups as well.

 There is also a new enum called `WAMessageAddressingMode`, this represents the preferred type of ID in a chat or group.

 In the events, there is now a `lid-mapping.update` event that returns a new LID/PN mapping if found (not reported always, this is a WIP).

-It also removes the "isJidUser" function and replaces it with "isPnUser".
+It also removes the "`isJidUser`" function and replaces it with "`isPnUser`".
 The reason is that both PNs and LIDs are JIDs, so this isn't logical at all.

 There is an internal store PNs and LIDs, and it can be accessed via:
 ```ts